 A cataract is a cloudiness of the natural lens of the eye which progresses over time and makes it difficult to see.
-An examination by your optometrist will reveal any changes to the lens of the eye that may lead to cataracts, before any symptoms appear.
+Optometrists at our Adelaide and Woodville branches have cutting-edge technology at their disposal that can reveal any changes to the lens of the eye that may lead to cataracts, before any symptoms appear.

 There are three main types of cataracts that affect patients:

 This type of cataract is often age related and causes a yellowing of the normally clear lens.
 It can often cause your prescription to shift in a short-sighted direction, necessitating updates to your spectacles.

 CAPTION: A nuclear sclerotic cataract showing the characteristic 'brunescence' or yellowing of the lens.

 These are whitish, spoke-like cataracts that start at the edge of the lens and radiate centrally over time.
 They may only cause glare at an early stage, later resulting in blur when they impinge on the central visual axis.

 CAPTION: Light shining back through a cortical cataract showing the 'spokes' extending centrally.